-Austin has so many museums to explore, and summertime is the perfect time to visit one.
-When it’s hot outside, step into one of the cool museums to learn new things.
-Whether your interests lie in art, science, Texas culture or natural history, there is a museum which fits the bill, right in our backyard.
+Austin has so many museums of all varieties to explore.
+Whether your interests lie in art, science, Texas culture or natural history, there is a museum which fits the bill, right in our own backyard.
 Check each museum’s website for hours and admission costs.
 Some are even free!

 301 Nature Center Dr., Austin

-Dig in the sand and uncover bones in the Dino Pit, meet animals, see the indoor and outdoor exhibits and bring natural treasures to the Trading Counter.
-The Austin Nature and Science Center is a participating site in the Central Texas Nature Challenge, family-friendly adventure this summer across central Texas.
+Dig in the sand and uncover bones in the Dino Pit, check out the indoor and outdoor hands-on exhibits, and bring natural treasures to the Trading Counter.
+This museum focuses on appreciating the natural elements found around us.

 200 E. MLK Blvd., Austin